top of page

 Expressions with "es"

-The pronoun "es" is commonly employed in impersonal and permanent statements.
-These idioms are frequently used in ordinary English to describe situations, weather, time, and so forth.
+The pronoun "es" is commonly employed in impersonal statements.
+These expressions are common in German.

 Here are some use cases of constructions with es: